-Amoxicillin for cats is a broad-spectrum antibiotic medication.
+Amoxicillin for cats is a broad-spectrum prescription based antibiotic medication.
 This drug is effective against bacterial infections.
 Veterinarians prescribe Amoxicillin for a variety of infections, such as abscesses, respiratory infections, and UTIs.

 It is important that your cat completes their course of treatment to reduce the incidence of antibiotic resistance.
 Generally, the drug has very few side effects, but it is a penicillin.
 So, it should not be taken by cats with allergies to penicillin.